somang/TheBeadbox/README.md

   -

 * Color palette: http://www.sron.nl/~pault/ and Google up CUD palette.
-(Colour Universal Design)
+(Colour Universal Design) and http://draketo.de/light/english/websafe-colors-colorblind-safe

 * The tracks should be available for zoom in and zoom out.
 * Each bead(note) has 40ms duration.